MicrosoftDocs/win32/desktop-src/WinAuto/inspect-objects.md

 > [!IMPORTANT]
 > Inspect is a legacy tool.
 We recommend [Accessibility Insights](https://accessibilityinsights.io/) instead.

-Inspect (*Inspect.exe*) is a Windows-based tool that enables you select any UI element and view that element's accessibility data.
-You can view Microsoft UI Automation properties and control patterns.
-You can view Microsoft Active Accessibility (MSAA) properties.
-Inspect also enables you to test the navigational structure of the automation elements in the UI Automation tree, and the accessible objects in the Microsoft Active Accessibility hierarchy.
+Inspect (*Inspect.exe*) is a Windows-based tool that can select any UI element and view it's accessibility data.
+You can view both Microsoft UI Automation properties and control patterns and Microsoft Active Accessibility (MSAA) properties.
+Inspect can also test the navigational structure of the automation elements in the UI Automation tree and the accessible objects in the Microsoft Active Accessibility hierarchy.

 ## Requirements

 To examine UI Automation, UI Automation must be present on the system.
 For more information, see [Run-Time Requirements](entry-uiauto-win32.md#run-time-requirements).

-Inspect is installed as part of the overall set of tools in the Windows Software Development Kit (SDK).
-It's not distributed as a separate download.
-The Windows SDK includes all of the accessibility-related tools documented in this section.
+Inspect is installed as one of the tools in the Windows Software Development Kit (SDK), which includes all of the accessibility-related tools documented in this section.
+Inspect is not distributed as a separate download.

 [Download the Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).